hyperledger-archives/sawtooth-rfcs/text/0045-docker-proxy.md

  --recv-keys 8AA7AF1F1091A5FD
 ```

-Use the following, which works in proxy (with http_proxy) and non-proxy environments:
+Use the following, which works in proxy and non-proxy environments:

 ```
 RUN \